-Welcome to VETSports.org, a nationwide non-profit helping veterans overcome injuries through adaptive sports, physical activity and teamwork.
+Welcome to VETSports.org, a nationwide non-profit helping veterans achieve better physical, mental, and emotional health through sports, physical activity, and community involvement.

 To build programs for veterans across the nation to enable access to sports, provide a positive and active lifestyle, and to be a part of a team right where they need it most, home.

 The 5 Key Tenets of the VETSports Network:

 Teamwork – No single individual, nation, army, team, or organization can succeed alone.
 Everyone on the team is important.
 There are no qualifying heats, bench warmers, or second string players.
 While we strive for excellence in our chosen sport, we can only achieve that excellence through teamwork.

 Loyalty – The key to winning a battle isn’t the size of your offensive team; it is the size of the entire teams trust in each other that leads them to victory.
 VETSports is committed to creating an unbeatable organization built upon a foundation of loyalty and trust.

 Perseverance – The will to fight and overcome the most significant life changing events can be difficult, making us lose sight of our overarching mission.
 Perseverance is the essential weapon needed to overcome the new daily challenges that face us as we return to contributing members of our local community.

 Courage - Trauma, injuries, and new disabilities are just part of the stress that comes from returning to a life in your local community.
 But by being a part of a larger team, you can recall all have battles you have already won, all the hardships you have already overcome, and all the resources you still have inside of you that will help you build your new fighting position.

 Resilience - It is a fact that new and difficult challenges will arise in our daily lives.
 Resiliency is critical in order to overcome the new obstacles that come along with them.
 The key to meeting each new day head-on is to keep your head up and to keep moving forward, like the flag on our right shoulder, which always points toward the objective.